 The Youth Program is thriving, and full of worship, friendship, and opportunity for your teenager to grow.
-Scott Hunter leads the Youth program, and provides year-long opportunities for youth ages 13-18 to come together in worship and study, participate in fun events on and off campus, play in sports leagues, and come into their own through mission trips, outreach, and service.
+Patricia Clark leads the Youth program, and provides year-long opportunities for youth ages 13-18 to come together in worship and study, participate in fun events on and off campus, play in sports leagues, and come into their own through mission trips, outreach, and service.
 Interested in getting your youth involved, or volunteering for the Youth Program at LUMC?
-Reach out to Scott Hunter for more info!
+Reach out to Patricia for more info!

 The extensive and diverse music offerings at LUMC has a place for everyone!
 Serving a variety of interests and settings, the Music Program under Dr. David Kates encourages and nurtures musicians of all ages and experience levels to praise God with joyful sounds.
 From the Rainbow Express Children’s Choir, to the Crossfire Youth Choir, to the adult Chancel and Jubilation Choirs, Handbell Ensembles, community musicals, and extra opportunities in worship, we welcome you to join us, lift your voice, and make a joyful noise!
 Please reach out to Dr. David Kates to find the best spot for you in our Music Ministries.